-So as you might have guessed, Joe is at it again.
-He just published his next book (co-written with Kim Korn of Create Advantage, Inc. and published by Berrett-Koehler) called Infinite Possibility: Creating Customer-Unique Value on the Digital Frontier.
+In 2011 he continued his string of mind-bending works with his latest book (co-written with Kim Korn of Create Advantage, Inc. and published by Berrett-Koehler), Infinite Possibility: Creating Customer-Unique Value on the Digital Frontier.
 Whereas the last book contrasted the real and the fake, this one shows businesses how to use digital technology to create experiences that fuse the real and the virtual.
 At its core is a new framework called the Multiverse that builds on the fundamental nature of the created universe – time, space, and matter – by demonstrating how digital technology flips each of these dimensions on their head to create new worlds, first in our imagination and then in our experience.
 And, guess what?
 The insight that led to the core framework in the book came from the chapter in Stan Davis’ Future Perfect right before the one on mass customizing!
 (Joe says if he ever runs out of ideas he’ll go back and re-read the other chapters.)

-Not only that, but double-dipping on the writing front, Joe & Jim just published an Updated Edition of The Experience Economy with new ideas, new frameworks, and many, many new exemplars.
+Not only that, but double-dipping on the writing front, Joe & Jim also published in 2011 an Updated Edition of The Experience Economy with new ideas, new frameworks, and many, many new exemplars.
 (Not to mention it’s finally in paperback after 12 years!
 Did you know publishers only do that when the hardcover stops selling?
 But in this case, the hardcover was still selling thousands of copies every year. . . .)

-Joe also likes to say that he didn’t invent the Experience Economy or any of the other concepts with which he is credited (including the Multiverse, which Joe says is a very humble framework; it merely attempts to redefine the universe as we know it!).
+Joe always likes to say that he didn’t invent the Experience Economy or any of the other concepts with which he is credited (including the Multiverse, which Joe says is a very humble framework; it merely attempts to redefine the known universe!).
 Rather, he discovered them.
 Such discoveries do not happen by accident, however.
-They result from voluminous reading, wide-ranging real-world experiences, a talent for pattern recognition, and the ability to conceptualize what he, and of course Jim, see into meaningful models for action.
+They result from voluminous reading, wide-ranging real-world experiences, a talent for pattern recognition, and the ability to conceptualize what he, and of course his partner Jim, see into meaningful models for action.
 (Indeed, someone once commented that they should’ve named the company “Frameworks ‘R’ Us”!)
 Most evenings you’ll find him pursuing the first step – reading one of four daily newspapers, 40+ periodicals to which he subscribes, or scores of books he gets through every year.

 When he’s not writing, that is.
 Joe describes that as his first (vocational) love, taking fingers to keyboard in order to vigorously wrestle with the ideas, first, and only then to describe them to others.
 He further sharpens these ideas and frameworks in the speeches, workshops, executive education, and ongoing consulting he performs with Fortune 500 and entrepreneurial start-ups alike.
 While a terrific stand-up speaker who knows both how to keep an audience entertained and how to impart actionable ideas and frameworks that listeners can use to change their companies, Joe loves nothing better than small, intimate gatherings where other people become full participants in coming to grips with the ideas, corralling the frameworks to their own use, and committing to a course of action that benefits their customers, and therefore their businesses.

 That’s why he loves teaching so much.
 Honing his skills at the IBM Advanced Business Institute, Joe has also taught at Penn State, Duke Corporate Education, the University of Minnesota, UCLA’s Anderson Graduate School of Management, and the Harvard Design School, among others.
 After The Experience Economy came out in 1999, the University of Amsterdam asked him to become a visiting professor, enabling Joe to establish a beachhead of sorts in the European theatre where he further co-founded the European Centre for the Experience Economy for ongoing research and education.
 He and Jim were also the Dean Helen LeBaron Hilton Endowed Co-Chairs with the College of Family and Consumer Sciences at Iowa State University for 2002-3.
-And coming full circle, Joe was recently named a Visiting Scholar at the MIT Design Lab, focused on Smart Customization, and today is a Lecturer in Columbia University's Technology Management program in the School of Professional Studies.
+And coming full circle, Joe became a Visiting Scholar at the MIT Design Lab, focused on Smart Customization, and today is a Lecturer in Columbia University's Technology Management program in the School of Professional Studies.

-When not on the road, Joe spends as much time as possible with his wife, Julie – who, over a decade and a half after striking out on his own, still isn’t sure this leaving IBM thing is going to work out. . . .
-Having moved back to the St. Paul area of Minnesota, Julie’s beloved home state, they are now empty nesters, most of the time anyway, with two daughters, Becca studying to be a Physician’s Assistant nearby (and married!), and Lizzie getting her MBA at the Booth School, University of Chicago – where in the summer of 2016 she interned with none other than IBM!
+When not on the road, Joe spends as much time as possible with his wife, Julie – who, over two decades after striking out on his own, still isn’t sure this leaving IBM thing is going to work out. . . .
+Having moved back to the St. Paul area of Minnesota years ago, Julie’s beloved home state, they are now empty nesters, with two daughters, Becca a Physician’s Assistant nearby (and married!), and Lizzie getting her MBA at the Booth School, University of Chicago – where in the summer of 2016 she interned with none other than IBM!
 Joe occasionally finds time to study and teach Christian apologetics, frequently plays golf – he’s very proud that he finally worked his handicap down into the single digits a mere twelve years after making that his goal (keeping it there being the hard part) – and table tennis (ask him about his Ping-Pong Robot) and regularly watches his beloved New York Yankees, Green Bay Packers, and Los Angeles Lakers (he moved around a lot as a kid).
-He works out of a home office with wall-to-wall bookcases, CD racks filled with classical, jazz, and new age music, and a cup warmer for his ever-present tea (Assam or Tazo Chai tea latte preferred, and when on the road he’ll invariably have a venti, non-fat, six-pump, Tazo Chai, extra hot, from Starbucks).
+He works out of a home office with wall-to-wall bookcases, CD racks filled with classical, jazz, and new age music, and a cup warmer for his ever-present tea (Assam or Ceylon preferred, and when on the road he’ll invariably have a venti, non-fat, six-pump, no-water Tazo Chai tea latte, extra hot, from Starbucks).